Savory Homemade Crackers Recipe

 Notes

-• Broth tip: Use cold broth to keep the lard from melting before baking.
+• Broth tip: Use cold broth when mixing the dough to help keep the lard from softening too early, which preserves the crackers’ flaky texture.

-• Thickness matters: Thinner dough yields crispier crackers—roll to your preference.
+• Thickness matters: Thinner dough produces extra-crispy crackers, while slightly thicker dough yields a softer bite — roll to match your preference.

-• Flavor variations: Add dried herbs, seeds, or spices to the dough for extra flavor.
+• Flavor variations: Mix in dried herbs, seeds, or spices to customize the flavor.
+Rosemary, dill, sesame seeds, or paprika all work beautifully.

-• Storage: Store cooled crackers in an airtight container for up to one week.
+• Storage: Once completely cooled, store crackers in an airtight container to maintain their crispness for up to one week.

 Nutrition